Best New Boiler Deals on the Market in 2023 [And What to Avoid]

-Another thing to note, is that not all warranties are clear cut; there are bonuses to be had.
+Another thing to note, is that not all warranties are clear cut; you can find bonuses if you know where to look.
 For instance, Ideal Boilers (Logic & Logic+) come with a long warranty.
 But, as an added bonus, the heat exchanger comes with a 10-year warranty.
-That’s piece of mind, considering a replacement could cost up to £500.
+That’s piece of mind, considering a replacement heat exchanger could cost up to £500.

-Some properties sit on the fence in terms of the KW output boiler that could be fitted.
-For instance, some smaller properties could use a 24kw, but a 30kw might offer that little extra when there’s high hot water demand.
+As you comb through the boiler cost estimates, pay attention to the boilers’ heat output in kW.
+For instance, some smaller properties could use a 24kW, but a 30kW might offer a much-needed boost when there’s high hot water demand.

-The difference in price could be £100-150.
-So, if you’ve got two quotes that are the same price, but one’s offering the equivalent higher KW boiler but the exact same model, that’s better value for money.
+For gas boilers, the price difference between a 24kW and a 30kW model could be £100-150.
+So, if you’ve got two quotes that are the same price, but one’s offering a higher kW model, that’s better value for money.

-And, that’s why most people don’t buy boiler package deals online.
-Instead, they leave the purchase of the boiler to the engineer.
-The engineer offering your boiler deal will be able to spec your property correctly, to ensure that the boiler being fitted is powerful enough.
+Note that this is why most people don’t buy boiler package deals online.
+Instead, they leave the boiler purchase to the engineer.
+The heating engineer offering your boiler installation deals will be able to spec your property correctly to ensure that the boiler is powerful enough.

-Make sure your new boiler is spec’d correctly.
-HEATABLE’s 90-second boiler survey ensures you get the right boiler, at a low price.
+To summarise — make sure your new boiler is spec’d correctly.
+Heatable’s 90-second boiler survey ensures you get the right boiler, at a low price.

-Don’t be afraid to get more than one quote for your boiler replacement deal.
-You’ve got a tonne of options including:
+Don’t be afraid to get more than one price quote when looking for a new boiler.
+You’ve got a tonne of options, including:

 - Paying on completion